- Dr. Anthony Aufdenkampe, Senior Environmental Scientist, LimnoTech

 The Webcast provides background on the tool, demonstrates the tool, and highlights how this tool is being used by several states and others for their total maximum daily load, nonpoint source, and municipal stormwater programs.
-Webcast participants are eligible to receive a certificate for their attendance.You may need Adobe Reader to view files on this page.
+Webcast participants are eligible to receive a certificate for their attendance.You may need a PDF reader to view files on this page.
 See EPA’s About PDF page to learn more.

 - Flyer for March 9, 2016 Webcast (PDF)(1 pg, 166 K)